 Cozumel has no shortage of excellent massage therapists, some of whom will even come to your hotel room or rental.
 Check with your hotel’s front desk to see if they have any massage therapists that they work with in-house, or ask for recommendations.

-There are also numerous nail salons.
+There are also numerous nail salons in Cozumel.
 One of the best-reviewed nail spots in downtown Cozumel is called Glammin Your Nails.
 They also do massages and wax treatments.

 Cozumel also has several pop-in places to get a quick back massage or a full body massage depending on availability.